Traumatic Brain Injuries

 A traumatic brain injury, also known as TBI or intracranial injury, happens when the brain is injured by an outside force.
 These injuries can be classified based on how they happened, how severe they are, or other factors like where they occurred.

-If you have a traumatic brain injury, it’s important to get medical help right away.
+If you have a brain injury, it’s important to get medical help right away.
 Some symptoms may show up immediately, but others can get worse over time if the injury isn’t treated.

 What Are the Different Types of Traumatic Brain Injury That Exist?